slharmer/HarmerLabWebSite/_site/pages/pages-root-folder/index.md

 1. Open `_data/authors.yml` and edit author information and set default author in `config.yml`.
 1. [Read the documentation][1] to check out all features of *Feeling Responsive*.
 1. Make it yours and add your own content.
+1. just making a change for the exercise.

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/documentation/">Check out the documentation for all the tricks ›</a>